michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-02-getting-started.md

 ## Practice Exercise: Your Turn

 Now it's your turn to write a prompt from scratch.
-Think of something you currently teach in your HR course—a topic where you wish you had more practice materials or better scenarios.
+Think of something you currently teach in your HR course,a topic where you wish you had more practice materials or better scenarios.

 Use this template: